 The user is already considering downloading your app, so now that you have the viewer excited, make sure you explicitly remind them to actually download it at the end of your video.

 Most promotional videos show branding/logo, a “Download on Google Play” badge, a tagline (or user testimonial) as well as a call to action like (depending on the app):

-There are a few rules to optimize your Google Play Store listing and there are best practices for feature graphics too: any copy/text should be large enough, the play button should integrate nicely and not cover anything important, you should localize it, etc.
+There are a few rules to optimize your Google Play Store listing and there are best practices for feature graphics too: any copy/text should be large enough (but not by the borders!), the play button should integrate nicely and not cover anything important, you should localize it, etc.

 So how to make a professional promo videos for Android?
 It would be too long to describe each little step, but below are the most important ones, along with some visuals from one of the projects we’ve worked on with Vivino.

 We try the app, take a look at the different marketing assets (website, play store page, general communication, etc.) and discuss with the client to get a better understanding of what’s important to highlight.